I occasionally come across a sentence written as follows:

 "Code" is used as a mass noun in computer science.
 Whether it be one line of code or a thousand, we still refer to it as "code".
 "Code", however, isn't the only word that has this problem.

-"Data" is another word that is commonly uses as a mass noun in computer science (which is seen more now pretty much everywhere).
-I find it awkward sounding when I hear this:
+"Data" is another word that is commonly used as a mass noun in computer science (which is seen more now pretty much everywhere).
+The following might sound a bit awkward to the average English speaker:

 The data are being being sent.